-WBRH's cash is contained within the consolidated cash account referred to in Note A. This bank account is shared by all of the funds of the Board, with each fund maintaining a balance within the account.
-WBRH's balance within this account was \$191,370 and \$140,279 as of June 30, 2020 and 2019, respectively.
+A significant portion of WBRH's cash is contained within the consolidated cash account referred to in Note A. This bank account is shared by all of the funds of the Board, with each fund maintaining a balance within the account.
+WBRH's balance within this account was 300,810 as of June 30, 2022y.
+WBRH's remaining cash totaling \$ 105,675 is maintained by the administration of Baton Rouge Magnet High School and in online payment receipt accounts.

 Custodial credit risk for deposits is the risk that, in the event of financial institution failure, WBRH's deposits may not be returned to them.
 To mitigate this risk, state law requires deposits to be insured by federal deposit insurance or the pledge of securities owned by the fiscal agent financial institution.
-WBRH had no custodial risk as of June 30, 2020.
+WBRH had no custodial risk as of June 30, 2022.